 those who have won the fruit of an Arhat, a single Buddha, a world-saviour; and the Nirvana won by the wise and learned,

-Pakistan, once part of the subcontinent, has the largest number of detainees held under Islamic blasphemy laws.
-[The penalty is death if you are convicted.]
-Quite different in India, where Gandhi insisted on reading the Koran in Hindu temples [but sagely sidestepped reading the Gita in mosques].
+Pakistan, once part of the subcontinent, has the largest number of detainees in the world jailed under Islamic blasphemy laws.
+The penalty is death if you are convicted.

 The verses of the Upanishads and Sūtras, alternatively insightful, silly, banal, opaque and mocking were born in the protective milieu of established and enforced Dharmic tolerance, the indispensable midwife for all genuine inquiry.